josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 ### Internet Explorer 11

-Angular support for Microsoft's Internet Explorer 11 \(IE11\) is deprecated and will be removed in Angular v13.
+Angular support for Internet Explorer 11 \(IE11\) by Microsoft is deprecated and will be removed in Angular v13.
 Ending IE11 support allows Angular to take advantage of web platform APIs present only in evergreen browsers, resulting in better APIs for developers and more capabilities for application users.
 An additional motivation behind this removal is the drop in global usage of IE11 to just ~1% \(as of March 2021\).
 For full rationale and discussion behind this deprecation, see [RFC: Internet Explorer 11 support deprecation and removal](https://github.com/angular/angular/issues/41840).